tomaskrupka/Lux-ai-2021/simple/Workflow/Algorithms.md

 Clusters have the ability to signal about their state.
 The [agent](#agent) will issue [operations](#operation) based on these signals.

-- `Refuel(city)` City can't sustain itself through the upcoming night.
+- `Refuel : city` City can't sustain itself through the upcoming night.
+- `Can_export : city, resource` City can export resources.

 ## <a name="city"></a>City
 ## <a name="operation"></a>Operations